Home Learning Paths Looper Guitar

 What level of guitarist is this for?

-Use the phase that matches what you are currently working on—or what is breaking down in your loops.
+Use the phase that matches what you are currently working on, or the part of your loop that is breaking down.

-Developing clean starts and stops, consistent bar length, and reliable internal pulse. - Phase 3 – Strategic Layering:
+Developing clean starts and stops, consistent bar length, and a reliable internal pulse. - Phase 3: Strategic Layering

-Building loops with a clear order of operations so parts remain musical and defined. - Phase 4 – Performance & Polish:
+Building loops with a clear order of operations so the parts remain musical and defined. - Phase 4: Performance & Polish

-Managing levels, tone separation, workflow, and controlled endings.
+Managing levels, tone separation, workflow, transitions, and controlled endings.

 Audio Support